-- Maintain the highest standards of academic honesty and integrity - Neither give nor receive aid in examinations or assignments unless such cooperation is expressly permitted by the instructor - Be truthful with patients and report accurately all historical and physical findings, test results, and other information pertinent to the care of the patient - Conduct research in an unbiased manner, report results truthfully, and credit ideas

-- developed, and work done by others - Regard confidentiality as a central obligation of patient care - Interact with patients in a way that ensures their privacy and respects their modesty - Limit discussions of patients to members of the health care team in settings removed from the public ear (e.g., elevators, hallways, cafeterias) - Treat patients and their families with dignity and respect, both in presence and in discussions with other members of the health care team - Uphold a classroom atmosphere conducive to learning - Interact with all members of the health care team in a considerate and cooperative manner - Not use alcohol or drugs in any way that could interfere with academic and/or clinical responsibilities
+- Maintain the highest standards of academic honesty and integrity - Neither give nor receive aid in examinations or assignments unless such cooperation is expressly permitted by the instructor - Be truthful with patients and report accurately all historical and physical findings, test results, and other information pertinent to the care of the patient - Conduct research in an unbiased manner, report results truthfully, and credit ideas developed, and work done by others - Regard confidentiality as a central obligation of patient care - Interact with patients in a way that ensures their privacy and respects their modesty - Limit discussions of patients to members of the health care team in settings removed from the public ear (e.g., elevators, hallways, cafeterias) - Treat patients and their families with dignity and respect, both in presence and in discussions with other members of the health care team - Uphold a classroom atmosphere conducive to learning - Interact with all members of the health care team in a considerate and cooperative manner - Not use alcohol or drugs in any way that could interfere with academic and/or clinical responsibilities

-Emerging artificial intelligence technologies such as ChatGPT are promising tools and they present threats to academic integrity.
-One of the main concerns instructors have expressed is how to uphold academic integrity and prevent the misuse (intentional or not) of tools like ChatGPT.
+Emerging artificial intelligence (AI) technologies such as ChatGPT (and other generative AI technologies) are promising tools that are advancing the way we search and organize information.
+Like any technology, generative AI can be misused and presents threats to academic integrity.
+Some of the main concerns in an educational setting are how to uphold academic integrity and prevent the misuse (intentional or not) of tools like ChatGPT.
 These concerns include:

-- Plagiarism (copying and pasting the response that the tool provides; running material through multiple AI generators to avoid detection) - · Lack of proper citation of sources - Inaccurate, misleading, biased, false, or limited information in responses to question prompts.
+- Plagiarism (utilizing generative AI to write essays and assignments; running material through multiple AI generators to avoid detection) - Utilizing AI as a primary source of evidence or research.
+Generative AI often summarizes research or primary sources.
+The learner should not utilize or cite the summarized evidence.
+They must go to the original source, review the evidence, and cite that source directly. - Inaccurate, misleading, biased, false, or limited information in responses to question prompts.

-Unless otherwise specified by the faculty member, all submissions, (including a paper, project, exam, computer program, oral presentation, or other work) must either be the student's own work or must clearly acknowledge the source.
-Unless an instructor indicates otherwise, the use of ChatGPT or other AI tools for course assignments is akin to receiving assistance from another person and raises the same concern that work is not the student's own (modified from UCLA code of conduct).
+Unless otherwise specified by the faculty member, all submissions, (including a paper, project, exam, computer program, oral presentation, or other work) must either be the student's own work or must clearly acknowledge the source. (modified from UCLA code of conduct).